sherifhasan/weatherForecast/README.md

 dependency injection, and employs the BLoC (Business Logic Component) pattern for state management.
 Flutter Hooks is used for stateful logic within functional widgets.

+## Key Features

+Current Weather Information:

+Display the current weather details, including temperature, weather condition, humidity, wind speed, and wind direction.
+Support displaying temperature in Celsius and Fahrenheit units, with a toggle switch to switch between them.

+Search Functionality:

+Provide a search TextField where users can enter the name of any city or location to view its weather information.

+Responsive Layout:

+Support both vertical and horizontal layout orientations for optimal user experience on smartphones and tablets.
+Details view represented in a expanded view for a nice UI experiance

 ## Folder Structure